liupeirong/MLOpsManufacturing/docs/architecture/Data_caching_lineage.md

 | DataTransferStep | Lowest manageability overhead, storage credentials are managed within AML Datastores | Doesn't support incremental copying |
 | Azure Data Factory | no need to expose storage credentials to pipelines | Same as above + manageability overhead |<!-- markdownlint-disable MD013 -->

-Option "PythonScriptStep with [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy-copy)" is a clear winner by the following reasons:
+Option "PythonScriptStep with AzCopy" is a clear winner by the following reasons:

-1. It has greater flexibility and AzCopy provides a highly efficient and data transfer mechanism with maximum performance.
+1. It has greater flexibility and AzCopy provides a highly efficient data transfer mechanism with maximum performance.
 1. It runs within AML pipelines, and has access to all pipeline's and run's subsystems.
 1. Storage credentials exposure can be mitigated (see below).